kripken/ammo.js/README.markdown

  * Run the build script,

-      ./build.py
+      python build.py

    which should generate builds/ammo.new.js.
-Note that this is by default an unoptimized build which will run very slowly.
+Note that this is by default an unoptimized safe build which will run very slowly.
-   See build.py for optimizations.
+   You can run build.py with argument |fast| to generate an optimized build.

- * Run the test,
+ * Run the automatic tests,

       python test.py